Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “I want to go back to being a simple chef…”

 That wasn’t going to happen anytime soon.
 Not when there were so many issues popping up every day.
 The kingdom was still on the path to rebuilding and adjusting to the Queen’s new rule.
-When things became a bit calmer, then I would ask Katalina if she could let me off the hook.
+When things became a bit calmer, then I would ask Katalina if she could let me off the hook and pass the mantle to someone else.

 Until then, all I could do was sneak in these moments of cooking and incorporate them into my job of improving the livelihood of Sistina.